• Skip to primary navigation

 1. Create a naming system for your files

-Once you’ve figured out a system of your own, resist the urge to go back and change the names of the hundreds of pre-existing files on your computer.
+Resist the urge to go back and change the names of the hundreds of pre-existing files on your computer.
 Just do it for the new files.

-One of these days you’ll have a deadline you need to procrastinate on and that’s when you get to the rest of them.
+One of these days you’ll have a deadline you need to procrastinate on, and that’s when you get to the rest of them.

 2. Get a reliable back-up system

 If you haven’t backed up your system, you need to do it today.
 And manual back-ups are so 1990s.
-Please, do yourself a favor and just automate the whole process.
-Seriously, you don’t want to write an 80,000-word novel, or a 2,000-word story for that matter, and then lose it because you didn’t get organized sooner.
+Please, do yourself a favor and just automate the entire process.
+Seriously, you don’t want to write an 80,000-word novel, or a 2,000-word story for that matter, and then lose it all because you didn’t get organized sooner.

 3. Create a deadline calendar